 This document is for a development version of Ceph.

-To list hosts associated with the cluster:
+Run a command of this form to list hosts associated with the cluster:

-ceph orch host ls [--format yaml]
+ceph orch host ls --detail

 Hosts must have these Requirements installed.
 Hosts without all the necessary requirements will fail to be added to the cluster.